-1. Retrofit buildings at scale
+1. Retrofit buildings at scale to reduce energy demand

-Secure investment, build supply chains and provide support to enable rapid increase in fabric-first retrofit of homes, public buildings and business premises
+Secure investment, build supply chains and provide support to enable a rapid increase in fabric-first retrofit of homes, public buildings and business premises.

 2. Phase out fossil fuel use

 Support the delivery of Government's ambition to start phasing out oil boilers in off-gas grid properties by 2026, and encourage accelerated delivery where possible.
 Use strategic planning to target technology change in the most optimal areas, incorporating heat pumps, heat networks, electric, biomass and a decarbonising gas grid as required.